 [PCR 5.7.6-001] The 5G system shall provide mechanisms for the network operator or an Authorised Administrator (e.g. a homeowner) to perform remote provisioning of evolved residential gateways, which includes verification and configuration of evolved residential gateway identity and initial OA&M provisioning.

-NOTE 1: it is assumed the evolved residential gateway is a fixed wireless access (FWA) gateway and is not a UE

 [PCR 5.7.6-002] The 5G system shall provide mechanisms for the network operator or an Authorised Administrator (e.g. a homeowner) to perform remote provisioning of Premises Radio Access Stations, which includes verification and configuration of Premises Radio Access Station identity and initial OA&M provisioning.

-NOTE 2: it is assumed the Premises Radio Access Station is not a UE

 Editor's Note: whether a distinction for 'off-the-shelf' eRG / PRAS is need is FFS.
 If needed, then a suitable term for 'off-the-shelf' should be defined

 Third Proposed Changes: